joelbengs/excel_application/design_questions.md

 ### B5: What class keeps track of all the cells?

-A class implementing the `Environment` interface.
+A class implementing the `Environment` interface, henceforth called the `Sheet`.
+This enforces dependency inversion.

 ### B6: What data structure is best suited to keep track of the cells?

+A `TreeMap` is the mest option.

 A list or matrix is the data structure that immediately comes to mind, but this would violate the customer requirement that the memory usage only be dependent on the information actually inputted – by doing it this way we need an instance for each location in the sheet regardless of it being filled in or not.

 A simple way of doing it would be to have some kind of `Map` mapping the cell index to each cell.
-If the cell index is encapsulated in a `CellCoordinate` class the type of the cell store would be `Map<CellCoordinate, Cell>`.
+If the cell index is encapsulated in a `Coordinate` class the type of the cell store would be `Map<Coordinate, Cell>`.
 HashMap would be suitable for fast access, but a difficulty is to override hashCode().
 We had an interesting discussion about the posibility to guarantee a unique mapping of R^2 to R, continous or discreet.
-With the finite nature of `int`, we are sure that we can't map each unique `CellCoordinate` (`row, col`) to a unique hashCode.
+With the finite nature of `int`, we are sure that we can't map each unique `Coordinate` (`row, col`) to a unique hashCode.

+However, the `HashMap` will create an internal vector (of great length) which violates the customer's requirement of sparse memory need.
+Thus a `TreeMap` is the best option: its a map with low memory need and an acceptable time complexity of `log(n)`.

+A more absurd representation is a variant of a linked list, where each cell contains references to its four neighbouring nodes.
+A pro of this implementation would be fast access to neighbouring nodes, and a good basis for implementing algorithms that depend on neighbours.
+If our sheet were to be the basis for a graph database, this could be used to enable nodes and vectors.

 ### B7: The assignment above contains the following wording.
 How do we ensure that we do not use more memory than required?

-"The customer has expressed the requirement that the memory usage for the spreadsheet model must not depend on the size of the sheet, but only on the amount of information that has been inputted."
+_"The customer has expressed the requirement that the memory usage for the spreadsheet model must not depend on the size of the sheet, but only on the amount of information that has been inputted."_

 This was covered under our B6-discussion.
+A Treemap doesn't use more memory than necessary.

 ## Model: `Environment`

 ### C1: When an expression containing an address is computed, we use `Environment` -- why?

+We use the intercace `Environment` in place of its implementation `sheet` in order to achieve dependency inversion, an important SOLID principle.

 Interface `Expr` specifies the method `value(Environment): double`, which returnts the value of the expression.
 The parameter `Environment` is used to retrieve the values of the variables that the expression referes to.
 E.g. a cell in the spreadsheet can contain the logic `a1 + a2`.
 Given that the variable have values, `a1 = 3`, `a2 = 5`, the call to `Expr.value(Environment)` should then return `8`.

 ### C2: Which class should implement `Environment`?

-Our proposed `MapEnvironment` class.
+Our proposed `Sheet` class.

 Are we allowed to change the signature of `Environment.value(String)`?
 In that case we would prefer for the method to take one of our own `CellCoordinate` values.